LoginRadius/docs/content/guide/passwordless-login/index.md

 ![alt_text](images/passwordless-method-actions.png "image_tooltip")

-### Step 4

-To edit the templates used for the Passwordless Login method, click the **Edit** icon given in the action bar highlighted in the previous step.
+2. To edit the templates used for the Passwordless Login method, click the **Edit** icon given in the action bar highlighted in the previous step.
 Each template corresponds to one of the two ways that the Passwordless Login method can be implemented.

 ![alt_text](images/passwordless-templates.png "image_tooltip")

-### Step 5

-With a Passwordless Login template type selected, you can perform the following actions:
+3. With a Passwordless Login template type selected, you can perform the following actions:

 * Edit template content.